How does inheritance tax work?

 You can't avoid inheritance tax if your estate is over the threshold.
 But there are ways you can reduce your inheritance tax liability.

-- Charitable donation – you can cut your inheritance tax rate from 40% to 36% by leaving 10% of your ‘net’ estate (the value of your estate above the £325,000 threshold) to charity.
+• Charitable donation – any donation is taken off the value of your estate before IHT is calculated.
+You can also cut your inheritance tax rate from 40% to 36% by leaving 10% of your ‘net’ estate (the value of your estate above the £325,000 threshold) to charity.

-- Residence nil rate band (RNRB) – if you leave your home to a direct descendant, you’re entitled to the RNRB allowance of £175,000 per person.
-This is in addition to the IHT threshold of £325,000 – making your inheritance tax threshold £500,000.
+• Residence nil rate band (RNRB) – if your estate is valued at under £2 million and you leave your home to a direct descendant, you’re entitled to the RNRB allowance of £175,000 per person.
+This is in addition to the IHT threshold of £325,000, increasing your inheritance tax threshold £500,000.

 How to reduce inheritance tax on property

-Under the residence nil rate band (RNRB) allowance, couples can leave a property worth up to £1 million without IHT having to be paid.
+Under the residence nil rate band (RNRB) allowance, married couples or civil partners can leave a property worth up to £1 million without IHT having to be paid.
 The allowance only applies to a main property passed on to a direct descendant.

 The way the rule works means that, on top of your £325,000 allowance, your direct descendants can get an extra £175,000 tax-free allowance.